A few months ago, a Twitter user shared a since-deleted tweet with her followers. She asked the question:

 “I thought weddings were meant to be private?
 Seems like nowadays everyone wants their wedding to go viral”

-And the girl who removed her tweet, due to backlash, is not the only one commenting about the influx of wedding videos online.
+And the girl who removed her tweet due to backlash, is not the only one commenting on the influx of wedding videos online.